Quality in Careers Standard

 At Batley Girls’ High School we are committed to delivering a valuable careers programme to all our young people as soon as they begin their Secondary education.

-Our annual whole school Careers Convention is attended by a wide range of more than 50 providers and brings together students, parents and Governors to provide a comprehensive and exciting day of research into future pathways.
+Our annual whole school Careers Fair is attended by a wide range of more than 50 providers and brings together students, parents and Governors to provide a comprehensive and exciting day of research into future pathways.

 This is enhanced by a number of STEM and Sports Careers Events for different year groups which are held throughout the year.

 We conducted a survey with students to review the impact our careers' service was having and received extremely positive feedback.
 You can view the results below.

 In its KS3 Case Study of Good Practice, which you can view below, Ofsted highlighted parental involvement as a key factor and illustrated how leaders at Batley Girls’ High School use a range of approaches in Key Stage 3 to drive students’ aspirations for the future.
 Strategies include early careers education, information, advice and guidance (CEIAG) and a system of ‘graduation’ to enhance motivation to succeed in Key Stage 3 and beyond.

 We have also been awarded the C+K Careers Quality in Careers Standard.
 This nationally recognised award is one of the highest accolades an organisation can receive for excellence in this area of work.
 Our careers ethos is embedded in the wider life of the school and brings relevant action and assistance to each age group.